R-410A Refrigerant: Understanding the Phase-Out and Your Options

 What is R-410A Refrigerant?

-- High Efficiency: It operates at higher pressures than R-22 refrigerant, allowing for more efficient heat transfer and better cooling performance.
+- High Efficiency: R-410A operates at higher pressures than R-22 refrigerant, enabling more efficient heat transfer and stronger cooling performance.

-- Global Warming Impact: Despite saving the ozone, R-410A has a GWP of approximately 2,088, which is significantly higher than carbon dioxide.
-This high GWP is the primary driver for the current transition to new alternatives.
+- Global Warming Impact: Despite its ozone safety, R-410A has a GWP of approximately 2,088 — significantly higher than carbon dioxide.
+This high heat-trapping capability is the primary driver behind the current industry transition.

 Why Is R-410A Being Phased Out?

-- Regulatory Action: The American Innovation and Manufacturing (AIM) Act gives the EPA authority to phase down the production and consumption of HFCs.
+- Regulatory Action: The American Innovation and Manufacturing (AIM) Act grants the EPA authority to phase down the production and consumption of HFCs like R-410A.

-- The Replacement: The industry is moving toward "mildly flammable" (A2L) refrigerants like Puron Advance™ (R-454B).
-These new refrigerants offer similar or better efficiency with a drastically lower impact on global warming.
+- The Replacement: The HVAC industry is transitioning to "mildly flammable" (A2L) refrigerants such as Puron Advance™ (R-454B).
+These next-generation refrigerants deliver similar or superior efficiency with a drastically lower environmental impact.

 What to Do If You Have an R-410A System